learn-co-students/rails-assessment-v-000/README.md

 5. Your application must provide a standard user authentication, including signup, login, logout, and passwords.

 6. Your authentication system should allow login from some other service.
-Facebook, twitter, foursquare, github, etc...
+Facebook, Twitter, Foursquare, Github, etc...

 7. You must make use of a nested resource with the appropriate RESTful URLs.
  - You must include a nested `new` route with form that relates to the parent resource